Jeremy enjoys anime when not working as a chemist or building manager.

 Main Class: Lancer

 Indian hero Karna, the Lancer of Red in Apocrypha, is arguably the most skilled of all Heroic Spirits, able to overwhelm even Siegfried in battle.
-He can also adopt the Rider or Archer classes, and his "Discernment" skill allow him to see through lies, making him immune to deception.
+He can also adopt the Rider or Archer classes, and his "Discernment" skill allows him to see through lies, making him immune to deception.
 He's also surprisingly calm and obedient for such a powerful hero, allowing easy cooperation with his master.

 Karna's golden armor reduces incoming damage by 90%, meaning that even the few opponents who scratch him have trouble landing any serious wounds, and if he permanently sacrifices his armor, he gains the one-time use Noble Phantasm "Vasavi Shakti", a spear that can kill even gods.
 Throw in the anti-country blast of "Brahmastra", and he's got more than enough firepower to take on any threat.
 Karna was eventually defeated in Apocrypha, but only after being ganged up on, as no single Black servant could match his abilities.